sessionm/ios-smp-example/README.md

 ## Referrals

-This app showcases how to use SessionM SDK to allow users to send an email to refer other potential users to sign up for an account.
+This app showcases how to use the SessionM SDK to allow users to send an email to refer other potential users to sign up for an account.

 API Docs: https://mmc.sessionm.com/docs/mmc-sdk/#referrals